NataliaVelasquez18/Employee-database/README.md

 In the ERD_and_queries folder you can find the Entity_Relationship_Diagram.sql file.
 You will use Visual Studio Code to open the file and see the table relationships and data types of each column in our 6 tables.

-If you are a more of a visual person and would like to visualize the table relationships graphically before we create our database, go to [Quick DBD](https://www.quickdatabasediagrams.com/) website, click the "Try the App" button shown in the following image to get started.
+If you are a more of a visual person and would like to visualize the table relationships graphically before we create our database, go to [Quick DBD](https://www.quickdatabasediagrams.com/) website, click the "Try the App".
 You don't need to create an account to make your first diagram.

-try app image

-The next screen is the text editor.
-Because it's your first visit, the text editor will have a sample ERD already in place, plus an option to tour the app and accept the website's cookies.
-Click the "Got it!" button to dismiss the message about cookies and go ahead and skip the tour.
+The next screen is the text editor which will have a sample ERD already in place.

-skip tour image

 Instead of altering the sample, we'll go ahead and delete the text in the text editor to clear the canvas for our own use.

 %%%% empty tex editor